IBM/sparksql-for-hbase/README.md

 ### 4. Query the tables using script in the HSpark shell

-With some data imported into the tables and we can then query the tables using the regular SQL queries, for example,
+After importing the data into the tables, we can now query the tables using regular SQL queries, for example,

 ```sh
 SELECT count(1) FROM store_sales
 ```

-More query examples can be found in [scripts](https://github.com/bomeng/hspark_journey/tree/master/scripts) folder, you can also find the output of the examples in the scripts.
+More query examples can be found in the [scripts](https://github.com/bomeng/hspark_journey/tree/master/scripts) folder, along with expected ouput from each of the queries.

 ### 5. Using HSpark programmatically

-HSpark can be used programmatically as well to create the tables, import data or query the tables.
-More examples can be found in the [test](https://github.com/bomeng/HSpark/tree/master/src/test) folder of HSpark source codes.
+HSpark can also be used to programmatically create tables, import data and run queries.
+Examples can be found in the [test](https://github.com/bomeng/HSpark/tree/master/src/test) folder of HSpark source code repo.

 ## Troubleshooting